 You should expect that any DUI conviction, and any wet reckless driving conviction, will count against you with Uber and Lyft.

-If you were not convicted, however, you may have a better chance.
+However, if you were not convicted, you may have a better chance.
 This could mean that you were acquitted (found Not Guilty), the case was dismissed, the charges were dropped, or you are still facing your DUI case.

 - If your case was dismissed, or if the charges were dropped, it means you faced no penalties but it also means no verdict was ever reached—you were never found Guilty or Not Guilty.
-Uber or Lyft may still hold the DUI against you since it is still on your driver record.
-It may help to explain the circumstances of the DUI arrest, and that it was dismissed, when you apply.
+Uber or Lyft may still hold the DUI against you since it is still on your driving record.
+It may help to explain the circumstances of the DUI arrest and that it was dismissed when you applied.

 The best thing you can do is speak to a DUI lawyer.
 Your lawyer may be able to challenge key evidence against you, or even the arrest itself.
-In many cases, a DUI lawyer can win a case outright or get it reduced to a much less serious charge.
+A DUI lawyer can win a case outright or get it reduced to a much less serious charge in many cases.